-The roads become grimy from city trucks chuffing exhaust and spreading salt and gravel through the long, hard winter so that in May brisk winds from the mountains will kick up dust – a dense haze breathed and deposited daily, coating cars and windows repeatedly with an insidious layer of fine grit.
+The roads become grimy from city trucks chuffing exhaust and spreading salt and gravel through the long, hard winter so that in May brisk winds from the mountains breathe a dry, dense haze —coating cars and windows repeatedly with an insidious layer of fine grit.

 They’re on a quick shopping trip on the southeast side of the city.
 The vista here is painted with a different palette; the socio-economic reality and the difference in demeanor of the people strikes the eye with embarrassing clarity.

 Groceries are gathered from displays and stacked in the cart and checked out under the watchful eye of regular clientele.
-He always wonders if they’re judging his purchases as luxuries, and then feels uncomfortable for the thought, wondering what it says about his heart or his mind as they pay and pack the groceries into the cart for the short trip across the lot.
+He wonders if they’re judging his purchases as luxuries, and then feels uncomfortable for the thought, and ponders what it says about his heart or his mind as they pay and pack the groceries into the cart for the short trip across the lot.

 Approaching their van they become aware of a problem; there is yelling, anger – a man’s voice, violent and loud.
 An assault of words, ”Your goddamned mother – your goddamned brother, that shithole of a house I have to clean up every day.”

 They are both stunned.
-There is a quality to this anger that recalls television programing, and they can’t process that this kind of venom might exist in reality.
+There is a quality to this anger that recalls television programming, and they can’t process that this kind of venom might exist in reality.